Geometric leaf of symplectic groupoid: Cluster algebras and Poisson geometry

 \begin{definition} Let $Q$ be a quiver whose set of vertices $V$ is divided into two disjoint subsets $V=V_m\bigsqcup V_f$ of \emph{mutable} vertices $V_m$ and of \emph{frozen} vertices $V_f$.
 To each vertex $k\in V_m$ one can associate a \emph{quiver mutation} $\mu_k$ at vertex $k$.
-The quiver mutation $\mu_k$ at vertex $k$ transforms $Q$ into a new quiver $Q' = \mu_k(Q)$ via a sequence of three steps: \begin{enumerate} \item for each oriented two-arrow path $i \to k \to j$, introduce a new arrow $i \to j$ (unless both $i$ and $j$ are frozen, in which case do nothing); \item reverse the direction of all arrows incident to the vertex $k$; \item consecutively remove all oriented 2-cycles created in Step 1. \end{enumerate} \end{definition}
+The quiver mutation $\mu_k$ at vertex $k$ transforms $Q$ into a new quiver $Q' = \mu_k(Q)$ via a sequence of three steps: \begin{enumerate} \item for each oriented two-arrow path $i \to k \to j$, introduce a new arrow $i \to j$; \item reverse the direction of all arrows incident to the vertex $k$; \item consecutively remove all oriented 2-cycles created in Step 1. \end{enumerate} \end{definition}

 It is an easy exercise to show that for any quiver $Q$ and any vertex $k$ in $Q$, $\mu_k$ is an involution on $Q$.